 A Registered Dietitian assesses one's nutrition status and tailors nutrition therapy to an individual's eating habits, lifestyle, budget and the nutrient needs required by their diagnosis.

-ALMH offers a Diabetes Support Group and Weight Loss Support Group.
+ALMH offers a FREE, monthly Diabetes Support Group available to the public.

 If your physician has already sent an order for you to see the ALMH Dietitian, you can call to make an appointment.
 We cannot schedule an appointment without the receipt of the complete doctor's order with reason for nutrition counseling and supporting diagnosis.